-(b) Continuous symmetry reduction for a nonlinear system is much harder than discrete symmetry reduction of week 7.
+(b) Continuous symmetry reduction for a nonlinear system is much harder than discrete symmetry reduction of week 7 (not included in the final).
 "Slicing" is a research level topic, will not be included in the final.

-week 11 SU(2) and SO(3)
+week 11 SU(2) and SO(3) (not included in the final)

 $SU(2) \simeq SO(3)$ correspondence leads to the next rude awakening; our 3-dimensional Euclidean space is not fundamental!
 All irreps of SO(3) are built from 2-dimensional complex vectors, or 1/2 spins.
-Birdtrack notation for the smallest irreps of SO(n).